 To learn more about how the West Shore Educational Service District serves the schools and children in our community, visit our website at www.wsesd.org, call us at 231-757-3716, or e-mail email@example.com

 The West Shore Educational Service District is a regional educational service agency created by the legislature in 1962 to bring about quality and equitable educational opportunities to students and schools throughout the state.
 We provide leadership, programs, and services which complement and enhance the efforts of constituent school districts in extending educational opportunities to all students.
 Together we maximize resources, share best practices, solve problems, and save time and money.

 The WSESD serves 8 public school districts within a 2,000 square mile area.
-Approximately 7,700 public school, public school academy (charter), and nonpublic school students were enrolled for the current school year.
-Over 300 preschool students from Mason, Lake and Oceana counties were also enrolled in the Great Start Readiness program managed by WSESD and delegate school districts.
-In addition, the WSESD operates the Career Tech Center which serves 510 high school students, and WSESD Special Education Center-based Programs which serves over 113 students with severe physical and/or cognitive impairments.
+Approximately 7,500 public school, public school academy (charter), and nonpublic school students were enrolled for the current school year.
+Over 235 preschool students from Mason, Lake and Oceana counties were also enrolled in the Great Start Readiness Program managed by WSESD and delegate school districts.
+In addition, the WSESD operates the Career Tech Center which serves 378 high school students, and WSESD Special Education Center-based Programs which serves 106 students with severe physical and/or cognitive impairments.

 Because the WSESD serves the educational needs of our constituent local districts, local school board members elect WSESD board members.
 The WSESD budget is adopted by the board of education no later than June 30 of each year.
 This budget is then posted on our website within 15 days of adoption.
 Any subsequent budget amendments are also posted within 15 days.

 Personnel Expenditures - Expressed in Pie Charts